TariqGon/TariqGon.github.io/_posts/2018-03-19- Image_Recognition_With_Neural_Networks_Using_Tensorflow.md

 Then it will go on to the next hidden layer, and so on until the final output layer.
 We will just use two hidden layers in this example.

 When the data reaches the output layer it needs to be evaluated.
-Using a loss function (a.k.a. cost function) we can evaluate how many of the classes were correct predicted
+Using a loss function (a.k.a. cost function) we can evaluate how many of the classes were correctly predicted.

 Then, an optimization function is applied to minimize the cost (lower the error).
-This is done by adjusting weight values accordingly across the network
+This is done by adjusting weight values accordingly across the network.

-In this example, we will start with 2 hidden layers, which use the RELU activation function, which is a very simple rectifier function which essentially either returns x or zero.
+In this example, we will use 2 hidden layers, which use the RELU activation function.
+It is a very simple rectifier function which essentially either returns x or zero.
 For our final output layer we will use a linear activation with matrix multiplication.

 ```python